A Definitive List of Writing Contests and Book Awards for 2025-2026

 For self-published authors, book awards and contests offer recognition, credibility, and new readers.
 Winning or being a finalist can boost sales, attract media, and open new opportunities.
 While self-published books were once excluded from such competitions, the industry now offers many more opportunities.

-We've gathered a list of some of the book awards and contests for 2025 (and early 2026) that are open to indie authors.
+We've gathered a list of some of the book awards and contests for 2025 (and into 2026) that are open to indie authors.
 They're noted below in order of their deadlines for entry.

 Please be sure to read the eligibility, rules, and guidelines for each award before submitting your work.
 Many of the awards have specifications for submissions related to date published, formats, genre, etc. Additionally, a majority of them require an entry fee upon submission.
 (However, a number of them offer a discounted "Early Bird" entry fee.)